Prostate Problems Erectile Disfunction

 Clinical Evidence: Does PEMF Really Work for BPH?

-A groundbreaking study published in Andrology evaluated PEMF therapy for men with benign prostatic hyperplasia.
-The results were impressive:
+A pilot study published in Andrology by researchers at Sapienza University of Rome evaluated PEMF therapy for 27 men with benign prostatic hyperplasia.[11]
+The results were encouraging:

 Study Results: